SarmaHK/url-shortener/README.md

 # 🔗 URL Shortener

-A high-performance, full-stack URL shortener built with **Node.js, Express, and MongoDB**, featuring a beautiful glassmorphism UI, advanced security, link expiration, password protection, and automated Google Safe Browsing checks to prevent malicious links.
+A high-performance, full-stack URL shortener built with **Node.js, Express, and MongoDB**, featuring a beautiful glassmorphism UI, advanced security, link expiration, and password protection.

 Perfect for personal use, marketing campaigns, or as a polished SaaS MVP.